rickwysocki/hugo-site/content/research/already-something-wrong/index.md

   - Portfolio
 ---

-One of my early scholarly interests involved how aging was represented in Western and US discourse.
+One of my early scholarly interests involved how aging is represented in Western and US discourse.
 In 2017, I explored this topic in "'There is Already Something Wrong': Toward a Rhetorical Framework for Aging," published by *Present Tense: A Journal of Rhetoric in Society.* In this piece, I analyze the language of "transhumanists," such as Ray Kurzweil and Aubrey de Gray, who imagine how aging can be "solved" through technological advancements.
 I conclude that their rhetoric promotes ultimately misguided ideas about aging and the elderly.

 This is a peer-reviewed, open-access piece that can be read using the link I have included here.
 I've also provided the opening paragraph below as a summary of the article.